Open Knowledge Finland

 The motto of Liberland is “To live and let live” because Liberland prides itself on personal and economic freedom of its people.
 These are guaranteed by the Constitution, which significantly limits the power of politicians so they could not interfere too much in the freedoms of the Liberland nation.
 The objective is to build a country where honest people can prosper with minimal interference from a centralized government.
 “We need more countries like Hong Kong, Singapore and Monaco, especially in Europe,” Jedlicka asserts.
 “We really needed another tax heaven, not tax haven.”

 Key values in running the country include voluntary taxation (not no taxation), an almost non-existent government, no restrictions whatsoever on speech or information.
 The nation’s basic services, such as power, healthcare and waste disposal, will be run either by private enterprises or through crowdfunding campaigns.
-Currently, some 400 000 people have already applied for citizenship for this libertarian state.
+Currently, some 400 000 people have already applied for citizens

-Hacking together a high-tech state
+Hacking together a high-tech statehip for this libertarian state.

 From a tech perspective, then, there are a number of quite exciting and interesting tools, technologies and visions that Liberland uses or is planning on deploying.